-Why older people struggle to read fine printNovember 23rd, 2012 in Psychology & Psychiatry /
+Why older people struggle to read fine printNovember 23, 2012 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Unique research into eye-movements of young and old people while reading discovers that word recognition patterns change as we grow older

 Psychologists from the University of Leicester have carried out unique eye tests to examine reading styles in young and old people – and discovered for the first time that the way we read words changes as we grow older.

 The team from the School of Psychology used an innovative method of digitally manipulating text combined with precise measures of readers' eye movements.
 This provides novel insights into how young and older adults use different visual cues during reading.

 Their results have been published in the journal Psychology and Aging.

 The researchers conducted experiments that used very precise measures of readers' eye movements to assess how well they read lines of text that had been digitally manipulated to enhance the salience of different visual information.
 For instance, sometimes the text was blurred and other times the features of the individual letters were sharply defined.

 The results showed that whereas young adults (18-30 years) found it easiest to read lines of text when the fine visual detail was present, this was more difficult for older adults (65+years), who found it easier to read more blurred text.
 These findings support the view that older adults use a different reading strategy from younger adults and that they rely more than young adults on holistic cues to the identities of words, such as word shape.

 The research makes an important contribution to understanding why older people have difficulty in reading.
 The findings will promote further work to more fully understand this difficulty and already points to ways in which it can be combatted.